 - On public land or in a road reserve removed by or on behalf of Whitehorse City Council, or for the removal, destruction or lopping of a tree to the minimum extent necessary to maintain the function of a Utility Installation.
-This permit exemption will avoid unnecessary delays and costs when providing and maintaining urban services and align with general exemptions for buildings and works. - That is required to be removed, destroyed or lopped in order to construct or carry out buildings or works approved by a Building Permit prior to 8 February 2018, or a tree that may require separate approval to remove, destroy or lop as part of an existing permit condition, a plan endorsed under a planning permit or an agreement under section 173 of the Planning andEnvironment Act 1987. - That is listed as an Environmental Weed in the schedule to the SLO.
+This permit exemption will avoid unnecessary delays and costs when providing and maintaining urban services and align with general exemptions for buildings and works. - That is required to be removed, destroyed or lopped in order to construct or carry out buildings or works approved by a Building Permit prior to 8 February 2018, or a tree that may require separate approval to remove, destroy or lop as part of an existing permit condition, a plan endorsed under a planning permit or an agreement under section 173 of the Planning and Environment Act 1987. - That is listed as an Environmental Weed in the schedule to the SLO.
 Whilst some tree species listed as Environmental Weeds may themselves contribute to tree canopy and neighbourhood character, Council actively discourages their planting because of their propensity to invade and thrive in native bushland.
 Therefore this permit exemption is considered appropriate as it will allow the removal of trees that Council considers a weed and reduces the burden on landowners to apply for a planning permit.
-This exemption is also consistent with neighbouring municipalities. - That is to be removed to maintain the safe and efficient function of the existing on road public transport network (including tramways) to the satisfaction of the Department of Transport in the Planning Scheme.
-The application of the SLO will clearly protect significant vegetation by introducing a planning permit requirement to remove, destroy or lop a tree.
+This exemption is also consistent with neighbouring municipalities.